 |Paramount+||£6.99/month or £69.90/year||Seven days||8,000 hours of originals, plus content from MTV, Nickelodeon and more||Yes||Full HD|

 What you can watch on Paramount+

-Parent company Paramount, which is a production company, says its new streaming service will launch with 8,000 hours worth of films and TV shows, including Paramount originals, plus entertainment from channels including Comedy Central, MTV, Nickelodeon, and SHOWTIME.
+Parent company Paramount, which is a production company, says its new streaming service has 8,000 hours worth of films and TV shows at launch, including Paramount originals, plus entertainment from channels including Comedy Central, MTV, Nickelodeon, and SHOWTIME.

 Examples of films and TV programmes available include First Lady, Grease, Mayor of Kingstown, and Star Trek.
 Meanwhile for children, entertainment includes Clifford the Big Red Dog, Fairly Odd Parents, iCarly, and Paw Patrol.

 Here's how to watch Paramount+